2024-09-19

 kuviman (Bevy Jam #3 winner) had a similar experience working with Bevy ECS, and, I think, he has summarized it well in his devlog.

-ECS goes against the explicitness and type safety of Rust.
+To paraphrase: ECS goes against the explicitness and type safety of Rust.
 With entities being dynamic it practically turns into a dynamically typed language.
 Additionally, it can be hard to know which entities get affected by the systems.
 In my experience, it is often hard to debug why some specific entity is not behaving in the way you expect, often just because of a missing component.

 ECS just gets too dynamic and hard to debug.

-So let's dive right into what I've made.
+Let's dive right into what I've made.

 This part is basically a generic version of soa_derive.